 If your credit score has improved since you made the purchase, it’s worth looking into a refinance.
 If interest rates have dropped since you took out your original loan, it may also be a good time to refinance.

-Additionally, if your interest rate is above 6%, it can’t hurt to seek out a better rate.
+Additionally, if your rate is above 6%, it can’t hurt to seek out a better rate.
 It could lead to significant savings in your interest rate.